Textile Art

 |

-Hybrid Print The Hybrid Print presents a surreal, romantic vision of hybrid flowers.
-To create this print, various petals and leaves are digitally extracted and reassembled into a fluorescent species floating on a black background. |
+Hybrid Print (2018) Inspired by the concept of cross-pollination, the Hybrid Print presents a fantastical vision of hybrid flowers.
+To create this pattern, images of different flowers are digitally deconstructed and reassembled into a new species. |

 |